 Metlink Encourages Passengers To Plan Ahead During Union Meeting

-Some Wellington bus services on Tuesday 18 March may be impacted due to a union meeting.
+Some Wellington bus services operated by Mana Newlands Coaches may be impacted due to a Tramways Union meeting on Wednesday 19 March.

 Metlink fully supports union members attending this important meeting and apologises for any inconvenience to passengers.